-If you’re looking to sell your home, then you’ve probably heard these words being tossed around in the real estate industry.
+If you’re looking to sell your home, then you’ve probably heard the words discount realtor and full-service agents being tossed around in the real estate industry.
 But what exactly are they?
 And how different are they from each other?

 Selling a home can be a stressful experience for some.
 It’s essential to gauge a deeper understanding of the services available to help make the whole process easier and better.